Introduction

 • Formally, precision and recall can be defined as:

-• Precision: Out of all the samples marked positive, how many were actually positive (i.e., the true positives)?
+• Precision: Out of all the samples classified positive, how many were actually positive (i.e., the true positives)?

-• Recall: Out of all the samples that are actually positive, how many were marked positive (i.e., the true positives)?
+• Recall: Out of all the samples that are actually positive, how many were classified positive (i.e., the true positives)?

 • From the above definitions it is clear that with PR metrics, the focus is on the positive class (also called the relevant class).